 Evidence of Financial Support

-Tuition, books, medical insurance, and living expenses for one academic year will cost at least $16,850
+Tuition, books, medical insurance and living expenses for one academic year are estimated to cost at least $16,850.

 - Medical insurance $350*

 Please add an additional $5,000 for each dependent.
 We must have a statement from your sponsor’s bank that shows the above amount on deposit.
-This must be an ORIGINAL DOCUMENT no older than 2 months from date of application.
-N
+Bank statements can be no older than two months from date of application.
+Please retain originals to bring to the visa interview. * Medical insurance is not provided by the college and students are responsible for selecting and purchasing insurance coverage while they are at CPCC.

 Evidence of English Competency

-A TOEFL score is not required to apply to CPCC.
-However, you must meet the TOEFL or IELTS requirement (stated below) OR take and complete the Academic English as a Second Language Program (EFL) to enter a college-level program.
+A TOEFLscore is not required to apply to CPCC.
+However, you must meet the TOEFL or IELTS requirement (stated below) OR take and complete the Academic English as a Foreign Language Program (EFL) to enter a college-level program.

 Internet-based Test of English as a Foreign Language (iBT TOEFL)

-Any applicant who wishes to pursue a program of academic study must provide a copy of his/her official high school diploma and transcript with an English translation and evaluation.
 Upon arrival to CPCC, you will need to bring your original documents to the records department.
-If a student is transferring from another US institution, the student must include a copy of his/her transcript from that institution, even if only EFL classes were taken.
-If an applicant wishes to study only English as a Foreign Language (EFL), no high school diploma is necessary. (unless the student is younger than 18)
+If you are transferring from another U.S. institution, you must include a copy of your transcript from that institution, even if only EFL classes were taken.
+Applicants under the age of 18 MUST have original proof of high school graduation.

 Copy of Passport Biographical Page (for applicant and all dependents)